22je0864/Assesment/README.md

-Book Search and Bookshelf Web Application (June 2024) This project is a dynamic web application designed to allow users to search for books by name and add them to a personal bookshelf.
+Book Search and Bookshelf Web Application (June 2024):
+This project is a dynamic web application designed to allow users to search for books by name and add them to a personal bookshelf.
 The interface is designed to be simple, clean, and user-friendly.

-Key Highlights
+Key Highlights:
-Real-Time Search Functionality: Users can search for books by typing into the search bar, with the list of books updating in real-time to match the search query.
+1.Real-Time Search Functionality: Users can search for books by typing into the search bar, with the list of books updating in real-time to match the search query.
-Interactive Bookshelf Management:Users can add books to their personal bookshelf and view the collection at any time by toggling the bookshelf view.
+2.Interactive Bookshelf Management:Users can add books to their personal bookshelf and view the collection at any time by toggling the bookshelf view.
-- *User-Friendly Interface:* The application is designed with a clean and intuitive interface to ensure a seamless user experience.
+2.User-Friendly Interface: The application is designed with a clean and intuitive interface to ensure a seamless user experience.

-Tech Stack
+Tech Stack:
 HTML
 CSS
 JavaScript

-Project Structure
+Project Structure:
 index.html: The main HTML file containing the structure of the web page. styles.css: The CSS file for styling the web page. script.js: The JavaScript file for adding interactivity to the web page.

- Usage
+ Usage:
 1. Search for a book:
   Type the name of a book into the search bar.
   The list of books will filter based on your search query.